Plan to be at the clinic for at least 3 to 4 hours.

 Can I bring someone along with me?

+You must have someone to accompany you home if you are having sedation.
 Space is a limited at our clinics, try to make sure it's only one person.
 There are no facilities for children so please make arrangements for childcare.
-You will need someone to accompany you home if you are having sedation

 Arriving at the clinic for your treatment